 You can have the Part D late enrollment penalty taken out of your monthly Social Security check.
 Contact Customer Care for more information on how to pay your penalty this way.
-We will be happy to help you set this up.
-(Phone numbers for Customer Care are printed on the back cover of this booklet.)
+We will be

 What to do if you are having trouble paying your Part D late enrollment penalty